LandRegistry-Attic/deed-api/README.md

 The Deed API is a JSON API which stores deed objects.

-This API holds the functionality for creating the migrating tables, getting data from the database, converting to JSON and returns as an endpoint.
+This API holds the functionality for creating the migrating tables, getting data from the database and putting a new JSON deed onto a database that returns an endpoint to that deed.

 ### Contents